 Implementing workarounds with Miradore

-We have collected here sample implementations of the workarounds that can be deployed through Miradore (Enterprise subscription required).
+We have collected here sample implementations of the workarounds that can be deployed through Miradore (Premium subscription required).

 General advice: When implementing any of the following packages, it is highly recommended to test them on a smaller group of devices including all the operating system versions.
 Make sure changing the settings won’t cause any unexpected implications on your device fleet.